Altice USA Inc. (ATUS) Shares Up Despite Recent Market Volatility

 ATUS’s Market Performance

-ATUS’s stock has seen a -3.38% decrease for the week, with a -19.69% drop in the past month and a -24.70% fall in the past quarter.
-The volatility ratio for the week is 6.33%, and the volatility levels for the past 30 days are at 6.72% for Altice USA Inc. The simple moving average for the last 20 days is -14.02% for ATUS stock, with a simple moving average of -52.33% for the last 200 days.
+ATUS’s stock has seen a 6.31% increase for the week, with a -16.62% drop in the past month and a -27.80% fall in the past quarter.
+The volatility ratio for the week is 4.55%, and the volatility levels for the past 30 days are at 5.95% for Altice USA Inc. The simple moving average for the last 20 days is -5.77% for ATUS stock, with a simple moving average of -49.04% for the last 200 days.

 Analysts’ Opinion of ATUS